CCBDA-UPC/Assignments-2020/Lab04.md

 Once the site is up and running, at any time, you can deploy a new version of your application code to the cloud environment.

 Good job!
 We are almost there.
+You can now "Terminate environment" at the "Actions" dropdown menu.

 <a name="Tasks46"/>